 If you’re not experienced with taking apart a whole chicken, quickly watch this video, and you’ll be on your way to pro status in no time.

 What’s great about roasting a whole chicken, as opposed to just the breasts or drumsticks alone, is that there’s usually leftovers!
-This depends on how many people were eating it, of course, and how big the bird was… but if you find that you have leftovers, then it’s time to celebrate because roasted chicken makes for an excellent day-after lunch!
+This depends on how many people are eating it, of course, and how big the bird is… but if you find that you have leftovers, then it’s time to celebrate because roasted chicken makes for an excellent day-after lunch!
 And it also cuts down on your list of weekly lunches to think up and prepare.
 See?!
 You’ve killed two birds with one stone!
-(Pun completely intended.)
+(Nerdy pun completely intended.)

 The flavor of the chicken lends itself to a wide variety of side dish accompaniments, so you’ve got a lot of options here.
 I served mine with steamed broccoli and cauliflower mashed “fauxtatoes”.
 Mmm mmm good!

 Share your thoughts… do you have any other tried-and-true chicken roasting tips to offer?

 - (1) 5 to 6 lb whole chicken, thawed and giblets removed